asiffer/wg-easy-vpn/README.md

 # wg-easy-vpn
-A tool to ease Wireguard VPN setup
+A command-line tool to ease Wireguard VPN setup

 wg-easy-vpn is a tool designed to ease the set-up of a [WireGuard](https://www.wireguard.com/) VPN.
 In particular you can easily create a server